norberello/fitting-exponential-car-intervals/README.md

 # fitting-exponential-car-intervals
 Fitting exponential distribution to observed car intervals at a given street.
+The exponential distribution is the probability distribution of the time (or space!) between two events in a Poisson process, where the events occur continuously and independently at a constant rate λ.
+We want to fit a exponential distribution to the interval of time between cars passing.

+$λ = 1/mean(interval)$

 <img src="https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.gifmania.co.uk%2FVehicles-Animated-Gifs%2FAnimated-Cars%2FSports-Cars%2FRed-Porsche-911-54536.gif&f=1&nofb=1" alt="car">

 ```{r,echo=TRUE}